6 February 2017

 Cardiff University’s Social Data Science Lab has world-leading expertise in the use of social media to monitor crime, and have successfully partnered with the Metropolitan Police Service, the Ministry of Justice, the Home Office and the Los Angeles Police Department.

 The team have already undertaken several preliminary studies regarding the spreading of hate speech on social media, most notably around the murder of Lee Rigby in Woolwich in 2013.
 Within the past few months the Lab has received funding amounting to £700K from the ESRC to study the use of Open Source Communications in academic, government and third sector research settings.
-The Social Data Science Lab forms part of the ESRC £64M Big Data Network and is part of the University’s Data Innovation Research Institute.
-The Lab will form part of the University’s Social Science Research Park (SPARK) in its new £300m Innovation Campus.
+The Social Data Science Lab forms part of the ESRC £64M Big Data Network.